 Making the Sale

 Some consumers will purchase items directly on their mobile phone, especially if they are offered an incentive for ordering online.
 Other consumers will purchase in the store, using a coupon or offer directly from their phone.
-The store personnel could use mobile POS and mobile wallet capabilities to make the sales process seamless for customers, encouraging them to purchase rather than making them wait in long lines, giving them time to change their mind.
+The store personnel could use mobile POS and mobile wallet capabilities to make the sales process seamless for customers, encouraging them to purchase rather than making them wait in long lines, giving them time to change their minds.

 Today’s digital world has consumers keeping a digital copy of their receipts, rather than cluttering up cabinets and drawers, giving them the chance to lose receipts.
 This makes it possible to always have their purchase record on hand.
 In the event they want to exchange or return the product, they always have the appropriate documentation on hand.